daneng1/data-structures-and-algorithms/challenges/Data-Structures/linkedList/README.md

 - Define a method called toString (or __str__ in Python) which takes in no arguments and returns a string representing all the values in the Linked List, formatted as:
 `"{ a } -> { b } -> { c } -> NULL"`
 - Write a method for the Linked List class which takes a number, k, as a parameter.
 Return the node’s value that is k from the end of the linked list.
+- Write a function called *zipLists* which takes two linked lists as arguments.
+Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the head of the zipped list.

 ## Approach & Efficiency